-Our net cash flows resulting from financing activities decreased to 0.2 million in 2017 from 1.7 million in 2016 and from 201.7 million in 2015, mainly as a result of our underwritten public offerings in each of 2015 and 2014.
+Our net cash flows resulting from financing activities increased to $\notin 130.7$ million in 2018 from $\notin 0.2$ million in 2017 and from $\notin 1.7$ million in 2016, mainly as a result of our underwritten global offering in 2018.

-Consistent with customary practice in the French securities market, we entered into a liquidity agreement ($contrat\ de\ liquidite$) with Natixis on April 13, 2012.
+Consistent with customary practice in the French securities market, we entered into a liquidity agreement (contrat de liquidité) with Natixis on April 13, 2012.
 The liquidity agreement complies with applicable laws and regulations in France.
 The liquidity agreement authorizes Natixis to carry out market purchases and sales of our shares on Euronext Paris.
-As of December 31, 2017, we have contributed an aggregate of ε 1.3 million to the liquidity account.
+As of December 31, 2018, we have contributed an aggregate of €0.4 million to the liquidity account.
 The amount is classified in other non-current financial assets in our statement of financial position.
-At December 31, 2017, 4,939 shares and ε 1.3 million were in the liquidity account.
+At December 31, 2018, 41 159 shares and €0.4 million were in the liquidity account.
 The liquidity agreement has a term of one year and will renew automatically unless otherwise terminated by either party.